-In response to recent events, The School of Medicine has formed a Racial Justice Committee for Change.
+The School of Medicine has formed a Racial Justice Committee for Change.
 Visit the RJCC page to read the original open letter to GUSOM administration as well as the school’s responses.

 For more information on the School of Medicine’s commitment to racial and social justice, see our Office of Diversity, Equity, and Inclusion.

 Georgetown seeks to graduate physicians with a generalist professional education.
 This process integrates the scientific, clinical, professional, and “high touch” competencies needed to deliver patient-centered care.
 Our education is guided by knowledge, skills, and values reflective of the Georgetown community.
 We encourage you to visit the links below to help you make an informed decision.